praveenprabharavindran/agents-intensive-capstone-2025/README.md

 * **JupyterLab + ipykernel** for iterative development and debugging.
 * **Pydantic + python‑dotenv** for clean configuration management.
 * **Rich** for readable structured logs.
-* **LiteLLM** for flexible routing of LLM calls per hat or tool.
+* **LiteLLM** for flexible routing of LLM calls per hat or tool, and for enabling local model testing without incurring token costs or consuming daily limits on hosted Gemini models.

-A key innovation was an **AI‑assisted refinement loop**:
+We also acknowledge the use of **various Gemini and OpenAI models** throughout development—for code generation, analysis, evaluation, and iterative refinement.
+Their feedback and reasoning audits significantly improved the design of agent roles and the reliability of the overall system.

+Additionally, all images used in this project are credited to **Nano Banana Pro**, whose visual assets helped bring clarity and approachability to the Six Hats conceptual model.

+We also incorporated an **AI‑assisted refinement loop**, which—while not novel in itself—proved effective for iteratively improving agent behavior and overall system reliability:

 * We captured ADK session JSON logs.
-* Fed them into advanced models (e.g., Gemini Pro) to audit reasoning flow.
+* Fed them into advanced LLMs (e.g., Gemini Pro, OpenAI models) to audit reasoning flow.
-* Combined LLM feedback with human judgment to refine prompts and agent roles.
+* Combined LLM feedback with human judgment to refine prompts and agent behavior.

-This led to a robust, predictable, and transparent cognitive architecture.
+This collaborative workflow led to a robust, predictable, and transparent cognitive architecture.

 ---

-## Future Improvements
+## **Future Improvements**

-### **1. Dynamic Orchestration**
+### **1. Adaptive Orchestration & Hybrid Workflows**

-Use a Smart Orchestrator Agent to choose hat order based on problem type.

-### **2. Sequential vs. Parallel Experiments**

-Test workflows where hats inform each other instead of operating independently.
+Future improvements aim to make the Six Hats Solver more adaptive by allowing the system to determine not only *which* hats to run but also *how* they interact.
+A Smart Orchestrator Agent could dynamically select the most relevant hats based on the problem type and context—such as prioritizing the White Hat for data‑heavy tasks or the Green Hat for ideation.
+In addition, the solver may explore hybrid workflows where hats run in parallel but can also influence one another sequentially.
+For example, White Hat insights might directly inform a more grounded Green Hat brainstorming phase.
+This combined approach would create a more flexible, efficient, and context‑aware reasoning pipeline tailored to real‑world decision‑making needs.

 ### **3. Human‑in‑the‑Loop Mode**

-Enable interactive refinement between hats and users.

----
+This feature introduces interactive checkpoints where human users can review, adjust, or guide hat outputs during the reasoning process.
+For example, a user may refine the problem framing after seeing the White Hat’s data summary or provide emotional context before the Red Hat evaluation.
+Adding this interactivity increases transparency, improves alignment with user expectations, and makes the solver more suitable for collaborative decision workflows.

+### **4. Multi‑Model Hat Simulation**

+Explore the use of **multiple underlying LLMs per hat** to enrich hat‑specific reasoning styles.
+For example, the **Red Hat** could combine outputs from both Gemini and OpenAI models to produce a more diverse range of emotional and intuitive responses.
+Leveraging models with different strengths—such as creativity, precision, or emotional tone—can lead to more nuanced, realistic, and cognitively diverse outcomes across all hats.